 Comment: Walls insulated with the system will satisfy the requirements of this Regulation.
-See
+See section 11.4 of this Certificate.

 Regulation: 30 Stability

 Comment: The system can sustain and transmit wind loads to the substrate wall.
 See sections 7.1 to